Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Youth?
 Happiness?
 Energy?

-You don't have to hit someone over the head with your story.
-It's fine to let the viewer invent their own story.
-In fact, that's the best result.
-A viewer who comes up with his or her own story to explain the photograph is an engaged viewer.
+You don’t have to hit someone over the head with your story.
+It’s fine to let the viewer invent their own story.
+That’s the best result.
+A viewer who comes up with his or her own story to explain the photograph is engaged.

 If you lay it all out without any room for interpretation of your subject or its story, then there’s really no need to pay attention for very long.
 Leave something unsaid or mysterious in your photos to keep them interesting

 The way to choose the right subject for your photo is to allow the viewer to engage and mull over what it all means.